boniface/corda/docs/source/key-concepts-contracts.rst

 * Grouping similar states to validate them as a group (e.g. imposing a rule on the combined value of all the cash states)

-A transaction that is not contractually valid is not a valid proposal to update the ledger.
+A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
 In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

 The contract sandbox
 --------------------